pyrmont/unhyperbole/README.md

 - joins two sentences together if the second sentence begins with 'And' and the previous sentence did not contain 'and';
 - removes sentences with less than three words in them;
 - removes the 'Yes, ' with which Siegler often begins a statement; and
-- replaces the 'But ' at the beginning of a sentence with 'However'.
+- replaces the 'But ' at the beginning of a sentence with 'However, '.

 We think the result is prose that communicates the same information but with a more considered tone.